OMR-Research/Smashcima/docs/scene-objects.md

 Here, an interesting problem arises: We hold the score in a variable as a `list[Note]`.
 How do we get to the noteheads?

 1. Currently the `Notehead` references a `Note`.
 This made sense so far, since we first load the notes and only then add the noteheads.
 But it prevents us getting to the noteheads from notes.
 2. If we invert the relationship and have the `Note` reference a `Notehead`, we have to make the `Notehead` optional (being able to be `None`), otherwise the loader cannot load the notes.
-But that's incorrent semantically.
+But that's incorrect semantically.
 You cannot have a note in the music score without any notehead.
 And relaxing this invariant just because of a technical difficulty seems incorrect.

 To solve this problem (and many more), the `SceneObject` base class actually tracks all references to-and-from any `SceneObject` instance and remembers them internally.
 This allows us to query the inverse relationship like this: